R’lyeah Wallet

 07. Mockup

-Being completely honest, I was not aware of what a mockup is.
+At the time of this project, I was not aware of what a mockup is.

 Therefore, this project directly went into the High Fidelity Prototype.